 Pleurodesis is a therapy that we offer lung cancer patients to remove excess fluid, called pleural effusion, from the space between the lungs and chest wall that lines the lungs, or pleura.
-This fluid prevents the lungs from fully expanding when you breathe, causing shortness of breath.
+This fluid prevents the lungs from fully expanding when a person breathes, causing shortness of breath.
 Pleural effusion is usually diagnosed using chest X-ray; a sample of the fluid may be taken to confirm its cause.
 The pleurodesis is performed through a video-assisted thoracoscopy, a new, less invasive approach.

 It's important to follow any instructions your physician gives you to prepare for the procedure.
 In general instructions include:

 - Not eating or drinking anything after midnight on the night before your procedure